© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Trichrug round cairns is a scheduled monument protected by Cadw under reference CM327.
 View the official record →

-Trichrug round cairns is a prehistoric funerary monument located in Carmarthenshire, Wales, comprising a round cairn of Bronze Age date.
+Trichrug round cairns is a prehistoric round cairn located in Carmarthenshire, Wales, and represents a funerary monument of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM327.

 Trichrug round cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Trichrug round cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM327.